ericmanzi/double_pendulum_lqr/README.md

 ====

-Please see the github wiki at http://drake.mit.edu for detailed documentation.
+Please see the github wiki at http://drake.mit.edu for detailed documentation on using the drake library.